-Re quired communication Our reporting to you Те rms of engagement / Our responsibilities Audit Scotland Terms of nfirmation by the Audit Committee of acceptance of terms of engagement as written the engagement letter signed by both parties.
+Re quired communication Our reporting to you Te rms of engagement / Our responsibilities Audit Scotland Terms of nfirmation by the Audit, Risk and Governance Committee of acceptance of terms of gagement as written in the engagement letter signed by both parties.
 Appointment letter - audit to be undertaken in accordance with the Code Ou r responsibilities are as set out in our engagement letter. of Audit Practice Pla anning and audit approach Annual Audit Plan mmunication of the planned scope and timing of the audit, any limitations and the nificant risks identified.
-Siç gnificant findings from the audit Annual Audit Plan Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures Significant difficulties, if any, encountered during the audit Significant matters, if any, arising from the audit that were discussed with management Written representations that we are seeking Annual Audit Report • Expected modifications to the audit report Other matters if any significant to the eversight of the financial reporting process.
-Other matters if any, significant to the oversight of the financial reporting process Ev co ents or conditions identified that may cast significant doubt on the entity's ability to ntinue as a going concern, including: Annual Audit Report Whether the events or conditions constitute a material uncertainty Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements The adequacy of related disclosures in the financial statements Mi sstatements Annual Audit Report Uncorrected misstatements and their effect on our audit opinion, unless prohibited by law or regulation • The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected Corrected misstatements that are significant Material misstatements corrected by management Fra aud Annual Audit Report Enquiries of the Audit Committee to determine whether they have knowledge of , i i i i i i i i i i i i i i i i i i i any actual, suspected or alleged fraud affecting the entity Any fraud that we have identified or information we have obtained that indicates that a fraud may exist A discussion of any other matters related to fraud Со nsideration of laws and regulations Annual Audit Report or as Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
-This communication is subject to compliance with legislation on tipping off occurring if material. • Enquiry of the Audit Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit Committee may be aware of
+Siç nificant findings from the audit Annual Audit Plan Our view about the significant qualitative aspects of accounting practices including accounting policies, accounting estimates and financial statement disclosures Significant difficulties, if any, encountered during the audit Significant matters, if any, arising from the audit that were discussed with management Written representations that we are seeking Expected modifications to the audit report Other matters if any, significant to the oversight of the financial reporting process Annual Audit Report Go ing concern Annual Audit Report Ev ents or conditions identified that may cast significant doubt on the entity's ability to ntinue as a going concern, including: Whether the events or conditions constitute a material uncertainty Whether the use of the going concern assumption is appropriate in the preparation and presentation of the financial statements The adequacy of related disclosures in the financial statements Mis sstatements Annual Audit Report Uncorrected misstatements and their effect on our audit opinion, unless prohibited by law or regulation The effect of uncorrected misstatements related to prior periods A request that any uncorrected misstatement be corrected Corrected misstatements that are significant Material misstatements corrected by management Fra aud Annual Audit Report Enquiries of the Audit, Risk and Governance Committee to determine whether they have knowledge of any actual, suspected or alleged fraud affecting the entity Any fraud that we have identified or information we have obtained that indicates that a fraud may exist A discussion of any other matters related to fraud Со nsideration of laws and regulations Annual Audit Report or as • Audit findings regarding non-compliance where the non-compliance is material and believed to be intentional.
+This communication is subject to compliance with legislation on tipping off occurring if material. • Enquiry of the Audit, Risk and Governance Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Audit, Risk and Governance Committee may be aware of